intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Responses.md

 ## Link-relation types

-Link-relations in Response objects are based on [RFC8288](https://tools.ietf.org/html/rfc8288#page-6).
+The `rel` attribute of links in `application/vnd.collection+json` responses contain the one of the following registered link-relation types.

-The following registered types are returned in the `rel` attribute of links in `application/vnd.collection+json` responses.
+The link-relation typese are based on [RFC8288](https://tools.ietf.org/html/rfc8288#page-6).

 - **self**	- Identifies the link's context.

     In `collection.links` it points to the collection as a whole (`name`=*'week'*)